jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v1.5.0
+## New in v1.5.1

-- Breaking changes; improved logging setup
+- INSERT fix for MySQL

 ## A Note on Sanitization